ammoradi1981/SQL-Project/README.md

-This is my project working on SQL commands learned from the lessons # SQL-Project My project
+This is my project working on SQL commands learned from the lessons My project